zarf-dev/zarf/adr/0016-hooks.md

 Neither one of these current solutions are ideal.
 We don't want to require overly complex external + prior actions for Zarf package deployments, and we don't want package creators to have to create and distribute packages that are specific to ECR.

-## Decision
+## Approaches Considered

-The idea of `hooks` is to provide a way for cluster maintainers to register functionality that runs during the deployment lifecycle.
+### Internal Zarf Implementation
  Clusters that have hooks will have `zarf-hook-*` secret(s) in the 'zarf' namespace.
 This secret will contain the hook's configuration and any other required metadata.
 As part of the package deployment process, Zarf will check if the cluster has any hooks and run them if they exist.
 Given the scenario above, there is no longer a need for an ECR specific Zarf package to be created.
-An ECR hook would perform the proper configuration for any package deployed onto that cluster; thereby requiring no extra actions from the package deployer.
+An ECR hook would perform the proper configuration for any package deployed onto that cluster; thereby requiring no extra manual intervention from the package deployer.

-## Implementation

-Zarf HookConfig state information:
+Zarf HookConfig state information struct:
 ```go
 type HookConfig struct {
 	HookName     string                 `json:"hookName" jsonschema:"description=Name of the hook"`